Skip to content

 1. Expand your vision.
 When challenges arise, or you feel frustrated, and your energy is drained, ask yourself what it would look like if you were living fully into your passion and purpose.
 How would the day flow?
 How does your team support your efforts?
 What are you grateful for?
 In the very moment of frustration, stop.
 Interrupt the pattern of complaining and replace it with expansive thinking.

 2. Energize your vision.
 Feel into the vision you created.
 Release the present feelings of stress, overwhelm, and frustration.
 Replace them with positive energy as you appreciate a team that supports you.
 What does it feel like to be happy with a workday that flows?
 Love your patients.
 Imagine how the patient visit flows when communication is optimal, so patients ask clarifying questions to improve their compliance with your care plan.
-How does it feel when you know you’ve made a positive impact in your patient’s life?
+How does it feel when you know you’ve made a positive impact on your patient’s life?
 After all, that’s part of the reason you pursued a medical career.

 3. Empower yourself.
-Now bring this new expanded, energized vision into your reality.
+Now, bring this new, expanded, energized vision into your reality.
 What is the one next step you commit to that will make the difference in managing your energy and your thoughts in the clinical setting?
 With this new energy as your foundation, how will you now respond to what the day presents to you?
 When you bring this new awareness to your experience, you shift from feeling stuck to becoming unstoppable.

 As clinicians, we live at the patient’s bedside.
 We narrow our focus to see what’s the next thing that needs to be done to ensure the best patient outcomes.
 We troubleshoot for the team.
 We lose sight of the power that resides in our life’s calling and purpose.
 In being the best at our jobs, we stop living into our best selves.